Hannaford Center for Safety, Innovation & Simulation

 The Simulation Lab includes three fully-equipped, accurate representations of MMC clinical environments: an Operating Room, a Trauma Bay/Intensive Care Room, and a Medical/Surgical Patient Room.
 These rooms are equipped and furnished in much the same fashion as MMC’s actual clinical settings.

-The Operating Room is an exact replica of an operating room in MMC’s recently- constructed Scarborough Surgery Center.
-The Trauma Bay, which will also support intensive care scenarios, resembles the trauma bays in MMC’s newly expanded Emergency Department.
-The Medical/Surgical Patient Room is comparable to recently refurbished and equipped patient care rooms.
+The Operating Room is an exact replica of an operating room in MMC’s Scarborough Surgery Center.
+The Trauma Bay, which will also support intensive care scenarios, resembles the trauma bays in MMC’s Emergency Department.
+The Medical/Surgical Patient Room is comparable to MMC’s patient care rooms.

 These high-fidelity simulation rooms contain sophisticated mannequins, known as patient simulators.
-Patient simulators are designed to mimic human physiology, from blinking and breathing to accurately responding to medication.
-The simulators come in preemie, newborn, infant, pediatric, and adult models and can have either male or female anatomies.
+Patient simulators are designed to mimic human physiology and accurately respond to medication.
+The simulators come in preemie, newborn, infant, pediatric, and adult models and can present as either male or female.

 Adjacent to each high-fidelity room is a dedicated Control Room.
-From here, the simulation specialists operate the patient simulator from several dedicated computers within the room.
-The Control Rooms also house the wireless microphone receivers and video recorders.
-The educator (instructor) works in concert with the staff to call up and modify simulation scenarios, watch the performance of the simulation participants (learners), direct the surgeon and clinicians (actors), and even provide the patient’s “voice” through a speaker in the mannequin’s head.
+From here, the simulation specialists operate the patient simulator from dedicated computers within the room.
+The Control Rooms also house the audio-visual control systems where the simulation specialists can manipulate the cameras so the best view of interactions can be achieved.
+The educator (instructor) works in concert with the staff to direct and modify simulation scenarios, watch the performance of learners and direct the confederate actors, and even provide the patient’s voice through the simulator.

 The Hannaford Simulation Center has two sections dedicated to hands-on skills: the General Skills Lab and the Surgical Skills Lab.

 The General Skills Lab is designed to be a highly flexible and multi-functional space.
-The room can be set up for practicing on a variety of airway trainers, arterial access trainers, or IV trainers.
+The room can be set up for practicing on a variety of airway trainers, medical task trainers, arterial access trainers and IV trainers.

-We can easily clear out the room and use it as a staging area for a trauma situation.
-The room is equipped with an integrated audio-video system so that it can be used as a classroom.
+The room is equipped with an integrated audio-video system so that it can be used as a classroom and sessions can be recorded for future training.

-The Surgical Skills Lab focuses on providing the training aids necessary to support MMC’s Surgery Programs.
-The room currently contains six laparoscopic trainers, and we have plans to expand and acquire additional interventional equipment.
+The Surgical Skills Lab focuses on providing the training aids necessary to support MMC’s multiple clinical programs.
+The room currently contains laparoscopic trainers, suturing skills trainers and ultrasound guided access trainers.
 As with all the other training rooms in the Center, the video feeds from this room can be viewed from any other computer in the facility.

 The Standardized Patient Lab at the Hannaford Simulation Center takes the SP program to a new and exciting level.
 We now partner with Tufts University and host hybrid events that combine work with SPs and high-fidelity simulators!